Antonio López de Santa Anna: War of Independence, 1810–1821

 Santa Anna's early military career during the Mexican War of Independence, which entailed fighting the insurgency before switching sides against the crown, presaged his many shifts in allegiance during his later political career.

-In June 1810, the 16-year-old Santa Anna joined the Fijo de Veracruz infantry regiment.
+In June 1810, the 16-year-old Santa Anna joined the Fijo de Veracruz infantry regiment under the command of José Joaquín de Arredondo.
 In September of that year, secular cleric Miguel Hidalgo y Costilla sparked a spontaneous mass uprising in the Bajío, Mexico's rich agricultural area.
-Although some creole elites had chafed as their upward mobility had been thwarted by the Bourbon Reforms, the Hidalgo Revolt saw most creoles favoring continued crown rule.
-In particular, Santa Anna's family "saw themselves as aligned to the peninsular elite, whom they served, and were in turn recognized as belonging".
+Although some criollo elites had chafed as their upward mobility had been thwarted by the Bourbon Reforms, the Hidalgo Revolt saw most criollos favoring continued crown rule.
+In particular, Santa Anna's family "saw themselves as aligned to the peninsular elite, whom they served, and were in turn, recognized as "belonging".

-Initially, Santa Anna, like most creole military officers, fought for the crown against the mixed-raced insurgents for independence; his commanding officer was Colonel José Joaquín de Arredondo.
+Initially, Santa Anna, like most criollo military officers, fought for the Spanish crown against the mixed-raced insurgents for independence; his commanding officer was Colonel José Joaquín de Arredondo.
 In 1811 he was wounded in the left hand by an arrow while fighting in the town of Amoladeras, in the intendancy (administrative district) of San Luis Potosí.
 In 1813 he served in Texas against the Gutiérrez–Magee Expedition and at the Battle of Medina, in which he was cited for bravery.
 Santa Anna was promoted quickly; he became a second lieutenant in February 1812 and first lieutenant before the end of that year.
 During the initial rebellion, the young officer witnessed Arredondo's fierce counterinsurgency policy of mass executions.
-The early fighting against the rebels gave way to guerrilla warfare and a military stalemate.
+The early fighting against the rebels gave way to guerrilla warfare and a military stalemate.In 1814, Santa Anna was promoted as aide to General Dávila, royalist commander of Veracruz and in March 1816, he was promoted to the rank of captain and commanded troops sent to rescue Orizaba and Cordoba held by pro-independence forces.
+On March 23, 1821 he arrived in Orizaba and successfully defeated the insurgents.
+As a reward, Santa Anna was promoted to a lieutenant colonel by a Viceroy who was accompanied by General Herrara.
+Santa Anna later came to the aid of Herrera in Tepeaca, winning another battle and was promoted to Chief of the Army's 11th Division by royalist officer, Agustín de Iturbide.

-When royalist officer Agustín de Iturbide switched sides in 1821 and allied with insurgent Vicente Guerrero, fighting for independence under the Plan of Iguala, Santa Anna also joined the fight for independence.
+When Iturbide switched sides in 1821 and allied with insurgent Vicente Guerrero, fighting for independence under the Plan of Iguala, Santa Anna, after a decade of fighting for the Spanish Crown, also joined the fight for independence.
 Political developments in Spain, where liberals had ousted King Ferdinand VII and began implementing the Spanish liberal constitution of 1812, made many elites in Mexico reconsider their options.
+Headed by Iturbide and a 33 member board, the Declaration of Independence of the Mexican Empire was ratified on September 28, 1821.